shubhanshu02/GSoC-2021-logs/README.md

   2. Temporarily disable inference in all three backends.
   3. Add `async` flag to `TFOptions` to be fetched from `backend_configs`.
   4. Unify execution functions in TensorFlow backend and enable its execution.

+- **02/06/2021:** Unify functions in OpenVINO backend and enable its execution from the DNN interface.

+- **03/06/2021:** Study native backend and plan the changes for unification.

+- **04/06/2021:** Add Task-Inference-based mechanism to Native Backend and enable its execution from the DNN interface.